joker-project/2026/organizers.md

 </p>
 -->
 <p>
-<em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.
-It was also financed by National Funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P.
-(Portuguese Foundation for Science and Technology) within the project StorySense, with reference 2022.09312.PTDC (DOI 10.54499/2022.09312.PTDC).</em>
+<em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.</em>
 </p>
 <!---
 <p>